Jesse Mendez: 2023-2024

 Up at 144 lb Mendez's sophomore campaign started off strong winning Big 10 wrestler of the week after a 5–0 run to winning a CKLV title defeating three Top 15 ranked wrestlers including Brock Hardy of Nebraska, Vince Cornella of Cornell before winning the title match over No. 7 Ryan Jack of NC State by decision, 5–2.
-Mendez improved to 25–2 on the season by capturing his first Big 10 tournament title by revenging an earlier loss against Penn State's Beau Bartlett in a 4-1 decision.
+Mendez improved to 25–2 on the season by capturing his first Big 10 tournament title by avenging an earlier loss against Penn State's Beau Bartlett in a 4-1 decision.

 Mendez kicked off the NCAA tournament with bonus wins of Todd Carter of Gardner Webb 19-4 and a fall of Chattanooga's Isaiah Powe.
 In the quarterfinals Mendez defeated Big 10 foe Brock Hardy by 6-2 decision.
 In the semifinals Mendez defeated Iowa State's Anthony Echemendia 6–4 to advance to the finals in a rematch of the Big 10 conference tournament.
 Mendez became an NCAA tournament champion by defeating Bartlett 4–1.